JavierFurlani/About-me/README.md

-# Welcome to my public repository
+# Welcome to my repository
-## Bienvenido a mi repositorio público
+## Bienvenido a mi repositorio

 What about me?
 I'm a graphic designer, illustrator, printerman, photographer and web developer.
 Love technology and all kind of widgets to simplify daily tasks.